mvolkmann/blog/src/swift-ui.md

 which separates application code into three groups.
 This differs from UIKit which encourages use of Model-View-Controller (MVC).

+Any state held in a view using the `@State` property modifier should be transient state such as data related to styling.

 Models ...

 - holds data and application logic
-- have no knowledge of view code the uses the data
+- have no knowledge of the view code the uses the data

 ViewModels ...